How to Use a Retatrutide Pen

-The 30mg retatrutide pen: 300 clicks, 0.1mg per click, 60-click max dial, refrigerated 2–8°C storage, and a 28-day in-use window.
-This page owns the device — specs, priming, administration, and needle fit.
-For exact mg-to-click lookup use the pen clicks guide; for pen-count and duration math use the calculator; for the TRIUMPH titration schedule see the dosage guide.
+This guide walks through how to use the 30mg retatrutide pen — its specs (300 clicks, 0.1mg per click, 60-click max dial), priming, the six-step injection sequence, refrigerated 2–8°C storage, and needle fit.
+For exact mg-to-click lookup use the pen clicks guide; for pen-count and duration math use the retatrutide pen how many clicks calculator; for the TRIUMPH titration schedule see the dosage guide.

 Update History ▾